Kate De Goldi discusses children’s literature with Kim Hill on Radio New Zealand Saturday Morning.

 This book stands out because it crosses race and gender lines in its telling.

 This book will appeal to good readers and history buffs, but also to less good readers because the pieces are very short.
 This book would be a great teaching tool.
-While history buffs can become obsessed with the way a battle is actually fought, this book deals with the humanity in the war.
+While history buffs can become obsessed with the way a big struggle is actually fought, this book deals with the humanity in the war.

 Good Masters!
 Sweet Ladies!
 Voices from a medieval village